-Even the most seasoned podcaster may run into words they are unfamiliar with from time to time.
+When you're starting a podcast, you may run into some words you're unfamiliar with.
+Actually, sometimes the most seasoned podcaster may need a refresher from time to time.
 Bookmark this glossary to make sure you're always in the know!

 Acast+: A way for Acast creators to make private feeds for their paid followers.